Got fall or spring travels in the works? Swap out your ordinary lightweight rain jacket for one of the best softshell

 Other considerations for ensuring the proper fit include looking for jackets with adjustable hems and wrist cuffs.
 If your adventures include skiing, cycling or climbing, you’ll also want to check that the softshell’s hood is helmet-compatible.

 - Need an all-around softshell jacket?
 There’s hardly a better choice than the Arc’teryx Gamma LT Hoody featuring a high-quality build & stylish design that suitable for sporty and casual travellers alike.

 - Looking for a comfortable high-performance jacket?
 The Arc’teryx Gamma MX is the top softshell for active travellers thanks to its superb breathability, abrasion-resistant face fabric, and athletic fit & style.

-- Need best-in-class weather protection?
+- Need top-rated weather protection?
 No jacket on this list protects better than the Patagonia Galvanized, a unique hybrid that combines the comfort of a softshell with the weatherproofing prowess of a hardshell.

 - Want the best value among these softshell jackets?
 Nothing competes with the Columbia Ascender in the under $100 price range with its sophisticated style, warm & comfortable fit, and excellent wind resistance.